 What is Risk Tolerance?

-• But if you have serious financial obligations (a mortgage, your own business, a wedding to pay for, or kids who will have college tuition), you may not be in a position to comfortably ride out a bear market with risky investments.
+Another example of lower risk capacity: If you have serious financial obligations (a mortgage, your own business, a wedding to pay for, or kids who will have college tuition), you may not be in a position to comfortably ride out a bear market with risky investments.
+In that case, you may choose to go with safer investments in order to better protect your portfolio.

-• If you have other assets (such as a home or inheritance) or another source of income (such as rental properties or a pension) you might be able to take on more risk, because you have something else to fall back on.
-If not, you may choose to go with safer investments in order to better protect your portfolio.
+On the other hand, if you have other assets (such as a home or inheritance) or another source of income (such as rental properties or a pension) you might be able to take on more risk, because you have something else to fall back on.

 Your feelings about the ups and downs of the market are probably the most important factor to look at in risk tolerance.
 This isn’t about what you can afford financially—it’s about your disposition and how you make choices between certainty and chance when it comes to your money.

 And here’s the hard part: It’s difficult to know how you’ll feel about a change in the market—especially a loss—until it happens.

 Types of Risk Tolerance